-You have gained access to Document 1 (Memo sheet on Jacob Thomson), which can be found at the back of this case book on page 52.
-Please note this in your case log.
+Circle Document 1 in your case log.
+You have gained access to Document 1 (Memo sheet on Jacob Thomson), which can be found at the back of this case book on page 67.

 "This guy here is our main suspect: Jacob Thomson.
 He was supposed to come in this morning for an interview, but he never showed.
 So we need to find him."